Learn more about disabling CORS, Navigator.mozTCPSocket, and issues with Let’s Encrypt and Sectigo certificates on KaiOS

 Fetch

-header list is not constrained and a sucessful request will resolve to a
+header list is not constrained and a successful request will resolve to a

 basic response instead of an opaque response.